Feng Shui Chinese Courtyard House

 READ

-Classic Feng Shui House Direction
+Feng Shui Beliefs in House

 The orientation and placement of rooms within a Feng Shui Chinese courtyard house also play a crucial role in its design principles.
 The positioning of the main entrance, bedroom locations, kitchen placement, and overall flow of rooms are carefully planned to optimize the circulation of Qi.